check local user

 Enumeration

-Basic Enumeration using CMD and Powershell
+Basic Enumeration using Command Prompt and PowerShell

 User Enumeration